 After climbing 165 feet and dropping 180 feet at 85 degrees (nearly vertical) into an underground tunnel, the coaster revs up to 72 mph.
 The much maligned and now defunct Son of Beast at Kings Island previously held the height and speed records (218 feet and 78 mph, respectively) for a wooden coaster.
 But it was a painfully rough and miserable ride.
 Goliath, however, handles its steep, long drop and high speed with finesse.

 Son of Beast also included a single loop, but it accomplished its feat by converting the inverted part of the track to tubular steel.
 The wooden Topper track on the Great America ride remains the same throughout its two inversions.

 Grace Under (G-Force) Pressure

 Even though Goliath features upside-down moments, it does not include over-the-shoulder restraints.
 Instead, its restraint system secures passengers around the waist and just below the knee.
-Its fairly low height requirement of 48 inches -- that's just 4 feet or roughly the size of a 9-year-old -- also gives pause.
+Its fairly low height requirement of 48 inches—that's just 4 feet or roughly the size of a typical 9-year-old—also gives pause.
 This is one heckuva thrilling coaster for the tween crowd.

-But overall, I was quite impressed with Goliath.
-It is my pick for the best coaster at Great America.
-(See my rundown of the 9 best rides at Six Flags Great America.)
-It is easily the best Goliath coaster I have ridden.
-(Six Flags has many same-named rides throughout its park chain including Goliath at Six Flags Magic Mountain.)
-It is so good, I am rejiggering my Top 10 Best Wooden Coasters list to make room for it -- even though I am not sure whether RMC's Topper track disqualifies it as a wooden coaster.
+But overall, you’ll be quite impressed with Goliath.
+It is arguably the best coaster at Six Flags Great America.
+It is easily the best Goliath coaster out there.
+(Six Flags has many same-named rides throughout its park chain including the especially rough Goliath at Six Flags Magic Mountain.)
+It is so good, it makes TripSavvy’s list as one of the Top 10 Best Wooden Coasters—even though there might be some dispute whether RMC's Topper track disqualifies it as a wooden coaster.
 Whatever the heck it is, it's a great ride.